Arsenal v Tottenham tickets | Emirates Stadium

 Arsenal's match-winners

-Gabriel Magalhaes has become Arsenal's North London Derby specialist.
-The Brazilian defender has scored crucial winning goals in multiple recent derbies, earning man-of-the-match honors on three separate occasions.
+Gabriel Magalhães has become Arsenal's North London Derby specialist.
+The Brazilian defender has scored crucial goals in multiple recent derbies and earned man-of-the-match honours on several occasions.
 His dominance at set-pieces has made him a nightmare for Tottenham defenders, while his defensive solidity anchors Arsenal's backline.

 Declan Rice provides the defensive stability and drive that allows Arsenal's attackers to flourish.
 The England midfielder's ability to control the tempo, break up opposition attacks, and drive forward when opportunities arise makes him integral to Arsenal's system in big matches.